uk-gov-mirror/ONSdigital.blaise-app-engine-default/README.md

 # blaise-app-engine-default
 Blank Express App to set as the default App Engine service in a Google Cloud Project.
+This is a simple Node.js Express server then returns a 200 message.

 **NOTE:** Once created the default service cannnot be deleted in your poject